“Can you come look? I think my dog has a tick on him!”

 2 – Live ticks move.
 Even if they are attached, touch it and see if the legs wiggle.
 If it’s dead, they won’t, as the legs will be contracted.
 If it is not attached, get ready for a chase!
 Ticks can run surprisingly fast! (think spider!)

 3 – Ticks are floppy.
 They attach with tiny mouths located in tiny heads.
 Even if it’s engorged, the base of attachment is still the little head.
-Most lumps and nipples on dogs have a wide base of attachment and can’t be flopped (most, not all).
+Most lumps and nipples on dogs have a wide base of attachment and can’t be flopped (most, not all- some skin tags and nipples are very floppy!).
 If it’s really stuck to your dog and not moving, it’s not a tick.
 If you can wiggle it, it could be a tick or a floppy mass.
 Check for legs (see #1).